pookmanth/EK-Layouts/readme.md

 # As of 10/31/2019, EliteKeyboards.com has been shut down and their software is no longer available.
 As such, this repo will be archived.
 # EK Switch Hitter Layouts

+# Forl from Hunterking to add 108 JIS Layout

 ## About
 ### Note: F122 (Stock) is not very well put together at this point in time, trying to nail down all the weird keycodes on it.